-Once you have configured authentication modules and added the modules to the list of module instances, you can configure authentication chains.
+After you have configured authentication modules and added the modules to the list of module instances, you can configure authentication chains.
 Authentication chains let you handle cases where alternate modules or credentials are needed.
 If you need modules in the chain to share user credentials, then set options for the module.

-- 1. In the AM console, go to Realms > Realm Name > Authentication > Chains. - On the Authentication Chains page, click Add Chain.
-Enter new chain name, and then click Create.
+- 1. In the AM admin UI, go to Realms > Realm Name > Authentication > Chains. - 2.
+On the Authentication Chains page, click Add Chain.
+Enter a chain name, and click Create.

-The Edit Chain dialog appears.
-Click on Add a Module.
+In the Edit Chain dialog, click Add a Module.

-3. Select the authentication module in the drop-down list, and then assign appropriate criteria (Optional, Required, Requisite, Sufficient), as described in "Authentication Modules and Chains".
+3. Choose the authentication module in the drop-down list, and then assign appropriate criteria (Optional, Required, Requisite, Sufficient).